Skip to main content

 The impact of COVID-19 on equity

-The effects of COVID-19 are affecting different people differently, and the implementation of equitable practices by leadership is critical in ensuring all employees are able to fully engage in their work.
+The effects of COVID-19 affect different people differently, and the implementation of equitable practices by leadership is critical in ensuring all employees can fully engage in their work.
 Existing research suggests this pandemic disproportionately affects (including, but not limited to):

 • Underrepresented racial and/or ethnic minorities